This is What it Was Like Living in Saskatchewan in the 1930s

 I enjoyed school and did well there but after three disastrous crop failures, Dad had had quite enough and was ready to give up farming and move away.
 He sold everything we owned, including our livestock.
 We had to leave our dogs behind with the neighbours, which really made me sad.
 We moved to Winnipeg and lived there for seven years.
 During that time, we moved houses four times, trying to make do on a small wage.
 Dad found odd jobs but money was tight.

 In time, Dad heard of work in Terrace, B.C., building army camps.
 He left us and headed west, sending money home to help us.
 When the job was completed in less than a year, he decided to visit Vancouver.
 He fell in love with the city and convinced my mom, my sister and me to join him there.
 So we were off again.
 To earn a living, Dad put a down payment on a rooming house in the city, fixed it up and rented out the rooms.
 In time, he built two or three other homes and sold them.
 He was quite successful in his later years.

 In 1951, I met and married my husband, Maury.
 We were married for 58 years and had five children.
 Life has had its ups and downs, but I continue to have a positive attitude and keep myself mentally active.
-At age 91 my mind is still sharp and I spend a lot of time reading.
+Now in my nineties, my mind is still sharp and I spend a lot of time reading.
 I enjoy looking back on the good old days and reminiscing on those earlier times.
 Life is so different now, but back then, that was the way it was.

 Next, check out an incredible essay that serves as a time-capsule of life in the Prairies during the Great Depression.